IUREDCap/redcap-etl/docs/ConfigurationGuide.md

 For example, <pre>extract_filter_logic='[record_id] < 1020'</pre> would cause only records
 with a record ID less than 1020 to be extracted from REDCap.
 Note that REDCap-ETL just passes the extract filter logic value to REDCap, and REDCap does very little error checking.
-Instead, in many cases, if you have an error in your filter, no error message will be generated and records will be returned.
+Instead, in many cases, if you have an error in your filter, REDCap will return no records and not generate an error message.
 You can test out your filter logic in the API Playground within REDCap to make sure that it returns the records expected.
 </td>
 </tbody>